nraibaud/flexjs/README.md

 #why?
+Because targeting all devices using media queries is hard or because having a size or same size in a specific position or without a grid system is hard, this script will help you to adjust the width and height.

 #How it works?
 * Call a css file named flex.css (If not, the first found css, will be used)